Andruid929/expense-monitor/README.md

 Something to consider...
 Enjoy!

+# Launching
+This program is command based so you'll need a terminal to enter commands and get feedback.

+Once you have the project file set up and have the jar file, place the file anywhere you want, even there in the downloads folder.

+Now, you either open the current directory in your terminal or open the terminal and navigate to the folder with commands.
+Once you're in the folder containing the jar file, run `java -jar expense-monitor.jar`.
+If your jar file has a different name, make sure that name is what you pass in.

 ## Commands
 for (String command : List<String...
 Whoops sorry, for each command listed here, typing the full command or the first letter should get you sorted.